How to Take DIY Newborn Hospital Photos

 4. Get in Your Photos

 I know this is a hard one, particularly after you've likely just had one of the most physically and mentally exhausting experiences of your life, but trust me on this.
-Ask your husband to take those photos of you and your newborn, you loving looking at the bassinet, or holding them close.
-Get that first family photo, either by propping your camera up on something and using the self timer function, or asking a friendly nurse if she wouldn't mind popping by the window to take the photo.
+Ask your partner to take those photos of you and your newborn, you loving looking at the bassinet, or holding them close.
+Get that first family photo, either by propping your camera up on something and using the self timer function, or asking a friendly nurse if they wouldn't mind popping by the window to take the photo.
 You may think you look like dirt, I certainly thought I did, but now, many years later, I look at those first family photos and am so glad I was in them.
 I earned those bags under my eyes, and despite how I looked, I was just so happy to have my baby in my arms and that feeling comes across on film.
 Plus, no one has to see these photos but you, unless you have a photography blog and are writing a piece like this :).

 5. Photograph the Environment